All Episodes

 You know, that means that we have 32% of the population that's not.

-And if you look at the data, they are just profoundly striking of the curves of death and hospitalization of unvaccinated versus vaccinated versus vaccinated and boosted.
+And if you look at the data, they are just profoundly striking of the curves of death and hospitalization: of unvaccinated versus vaccinated versus vaccinated and boosted.

 So there is a relatively smaller difference in vaccinated and unboosted versus vaccinated plus boosted.

-That doesn't mean you shouldn't get boosted.
+That doesn't mean you shouldn't get boosted, but the reason.

-But the reason Okay, you get the point, people.
+Okay, you get the point, people.

-The unvaccinated is still to blame for COVID.
+The unvaccinated still to blame for COVID.

 Carol Roth coming up in a moment.